Change point estimation for a stochastic heat equation: Background

 Our data are given by observing the solution to \eqref{eq:spde} locally in space and continuously in time.
-More precisely, we adopt the local observation scheme by \cite{altmeyer21} and observe at $n$ equidistant points $x_i=(i-1/2)/n$, $i=1,\ldots,n$, the local averages
+More precisely, we adopt the local observation scheme introduced in \cite{altmeyer21} and observe at $n$ equidistant points $x_i=(i-1/2)/n$, $i=1,\ldots,n$, the local averages

-for some localised kernel functions $K_{\delta,i}(x)=\delta^{-1/2}K(\delta^{-1}(x-x_i))$ with $\delta>0$ and a smooth function $K$, satisfying $\supp(K)\subset[-1/2,1/2]$, $\norm{K}_{L^2}=1$.
+for some localised kernel functions $K_{\delta,i}(x)=\delta^{-1/2}K(\delta^{-1}(x-x_i))$, $i=1,\ldots,n$, with $\delta>0$ and a smooth function $K$, satisfying $\supp(K)\subset[-1/2,1/2]$, $\norm{K}_{L^2}=1$.
+An illustration of the observation scheme is given in Figure \ref{fig:obs}.
 The kernels $K_{\delta,i}$ model for instance the \textit{point-spread function} in microscopy, see \cite{altmeyer22b} for a concrete application to SPDE activator-inhibitor models in cell motility.
 For the resolution level, $\delta=n^{-1}$ is assumed so that the observations $X_{\delta,i}(t)$ form non-overlapping local averages of the solution.
-Let us emphasize here already that the $X_{\delta,i}(t)$ will nevertheless be correlated due to the global SPDE dynamics, which will require a precise analysis in the sequel.
+We already emphasise that $X_{\delta,i}(t)$ will nevertheless be correlated due to the global SPDE dynamics, which will require a precise analysis in the sequel.
 Throughout the paper, we allow the diffusivity parameters to vary with $\delta$, i.e., we consider \eqref{eq:theta} with $\vartheta_\pm=\vartheta_\pm(\delta)$ obeying the bounds \eqref{eq:unif_ell} uniformly in $\delta$.
 We shall study convergence rates and asymptotic distributions of our estimators in the asymptotic regime $\delta\to 0$, that is, $n\to\infty$, keeping the observation time $T$ fixed.
 Quantities possibly depending on $\delta$ will then often be denoted by an index $\delta$.

-The in-depth analysis of our SPDE-based change point model turns out to be multi-faceted and relies on a subtle combination of statistical concepts with methods from operator and probability theory.
-In particular, it requires the development of several new (probabilistic) results.
-First of all, due to the discontinuity of the diffusivity $\vartheta$ defined in \eqref{eq:theta}, which is inconsistent with the standard existence results formulated in the literature, it has to be clarified in which sense the associated SPDE can be solved.
-It will be shown in Section \ref{sec:general} that a unique weak solution to \eqref{eq:spde} exists, denoted in the sequel by $(X(t))_{t \in [0,T]}$.